GoogleChrome/web.dev/src/site/content/en/fast/use-lighthouse-for-performance-budgets/index.md

   - performance
 ---

 [Lighthouse](https://github.com/GoogleChrome/lighthouse) now supports performance budgets.
-This feature, [LightWallet](/use-lighthouse-for-performance-budgets/), can be set up in under five minutes and provides feedback on performance metrics and the size and quantity of page resources.
+This feature, known as LightWallet, can be set up in under five minutes and provides feedback on performance metrics and the size and quantity of page resources.

 {% Aside 'important' %}
 While Lighthouse is an excellent tool for identifying performance improvement